magento/merchdocs/src/shipping/ups.md

 United Parcel Service offers domestic and international shipping services by land and air to more than 220 countries.

-{:.bs-callout-warning}
-UPS is discontinuing support of HTTP for its standard CGI service gateway.
-If a standard UPS account integration is already enabled for your Magento installation, make sure that the Gateway URL uses the HTTPS protocol in the UPS Shipping Method configuration.
-If needed, update the Gateway URL manually to change the protocol to HTTPS.
-If you are enabling a new UPS configuration for your Magento installation, use the default "United Parcel Service XML" UPS Type.

 UPS uses [dimensional weight]({% link shipping/weight-dimensional.md %}) to determine some shipping rates.

 ## Step 1: Open a UPS Shipping Account